 Where: Museum of Northern Arizona in Flagstaff AZ

 When: The Museum is open daily from 9am to 5pm.
 Programs vary throughout the year.
 Most cultural festivals and events take place May to September

 Cost: Event admissions vary.
-Museum admission range from $6 to $10 by age.
+Museum admission is $10 for adults.